pikvm/pikvm/docs/webrtc.md

 # H.264 / WebRTC

+!! warning "Only main browsers are supported.
+Chrome/Firefox"

 This is a new alternative video transfer mode available for Raspberry Pi 4 users with an HDMI-CSI bridge (including PiKVM v3 HAT).
 It uses H.264 encoding instead of MJPEG and provides significantly less traffic consumption.
 ZeroW is NOT supported.